Get a graduate certificate

 - Submit an application to Nuring CAS with all required documentation, including transcripts, and references.

-- Submit the School of Nursing application fee via the link provided in Nursing CAS applicaiton or pay application fee online through the Missouri State CashNET service.
+- Submit the School of Nursing application fee via the link provided in Nursing CAS application or pay application fee online through the Missouri State CashNET service.
 The application fee does not guarantee acceptance into the desired program of your choosing.

 - Submit evidence of graduation from a Master’s of Science in Nursing (MSN) program, or concurrent enrollment, from a nationally accredited nursing graduate program, that includes, at a minimum, graduate courses in nursing theory and research.